Scenario

 The article is converted to a task within this track and any other tracks to which it has been added.
 The article also no longer appears in the Catalog for general discoverability.

-If you want a task to be discoverable in the Catalog, convert it to an article using the same steps described above.
-The Convert to article option (as opposed to Convert to task) appears in the context menu for all tasks.
-The article appears in the Catalog and is classified as an article in all tracks to which it has been added.
+If you want a task to be discoverable in the Catalog, you can convert it to an article using the same steps described above, but using the Convert to article option (instead of Convert to task).
+You must also update the access control settings to make it discoverable.
+Go deeper.

 Go deeper